-YOUR RESPONSIBILITY AS AN EVENT ORGANISER
+YOU'RE RESPONSIBILITY AS AN EVENT ORGANISER

-The Local Authorities of North Wales, in publishing this work, are giving a prospective event organiser an introduction and assistance as to the challenges the event organiser may face.
+Gwynedd Council, in publishing this work, are giving a prospective event organiser an introduction and assistance as to the challenges the event organiser may face.

 This publication should be seen as no more than an introduction, event organisers in organising their event are urged to take their own independent and specialist advice.